 Washington D.C with family roots in Fairfax County, Virginia

-and John N Doggett Sr from Coat City, Virginia [Norfolk]
+and John N Doggett Sr from Norfolk, Virginia

 His Grandparents, Luke and Elizabeth Doggett of Virginia had many children, some whom worked as share croppers in the early 1900s before migrating to The North for work* part of the larger Great Migration of African Americans out of The South 1914-1918.

 Born in Philadelphia and a graduate of Lincoln University[Year Book page below] and Union

 Theological Seminary, my father, Reverend Doggett took the call during World War II to come to San Francisco

 Hunter's Point to pastor to African Americans migrating from the deep South to